encode/httpx/docs/advanced.md

 So, if you are making 50 HTTP/1.1 requests per second to a host using the top-level API, then HTTPX needs to open and shutdown 50 connections per second.
 This is a lot of work!
 It can quickly become expensive, and slow down your programs.
 Reasons include higher latency due to handshaking, higher CPU usage due to repeated TLS handshakes, higher network congestion due to a higher number of TCP connections, etc.

-On the other hand, a `Client` instance use [HTTP connection pooling](https://en.wikipedia.org/wiki/HTTP_persistent_connection), which means that:
+On the other hand, a `Client` instance uses [HTTP connection pooling](https://en.wikipedia.org/wiki/HTTP_persistent_connection), which means that:

 - Connections are _cached and reused_ on a per-host basis.
 - If you make 50 HTTP/1.1 requests per second to a host using a `Client`, then HTTPX will only use 1 HTTP connection.
 The connection will be opened for the first request, and then reused for all subsequent requests.
 (This is a significant improvement!)